-South Korea, officially the Republic of Korea (ROK), is an East Asian nation occupying the southern portion of the Korean Peninsula.
-It shares a border with North Korea along the Korean Demilitarized Zone and is flanked by the Yellow Sea and the Sea of Japan.
-South Korea asserts its claim as the sole legitimate government over the entire Korean Peninsula and its adjacent islands.
-Its population is 51.71 million, with approximately half residing in the Seoul Metropolitan Area, one of the world's largest metropolitan areas.
-Other prominent cities include Busan, Daegu, and Incheon.
+South Korea, officially the Republic of Korea, occupies the southern half of the Korean Peninsula, bordering North Korea at the Demilitarized Zone.
+It's surrounded by the Yellow Sea and the Sea of Japan.
+South Korea asserts its claim as the sole legitimate government of the entire peninsula.
+With a population of 51.71 million, half reside in the Seoul Metropolitan Area, one of the world's largest.
+Major cities include Busan, Daegu, and Incheon.

 In 1919, the March First Movement protests occurred, leading to the foundation of resistance groups in exile.

-Despite intentions to liberate a unified peninsula in the 1943 Cairo Declaration.
+Despite intentions to liberate a unified peninsula in the 1943 Cairo Declaration, Korea was divided in 1948.

 In May 1948, Syngman Rhee won the first presidential elections of the newly declared Republic of Korea.